List of Go terms: Dame

-(駄目, Dame) are unfilled neutral points that will not benefit either side.
+Dame (English pronunciation: /ˈda:meɪ/ DAH-may; 駄目; 單官 (dan1 guan1, tan1 kuan1)) are unfilled neutral points that will not benefit either side.
 Typically, the term refers to vacant points that lie between two opposing forces, and will eventually be filled without altering the score.
 Basically, dame points are of no interest, though they must be filled before counting the score under area (Chinese style) scoring.
 The Japanese rules define a dame as a vacant point that is not surrounded by live stones of only one color, so the term can also refer to an empty point that is tactically useful as a liberty for a unit.

 Divine move

 A divine move is an exceptional, inspired and original move; one that is non-obvious and which balances strategy and tactics to create an unexpected turning point in a game.
 A divine move is singular; it is of such rarity that a professional Go player might reasonably hope to play a single such move in a lifetime.
 The term comes from the Japanese phrase (神の一手, kami no Itte), meaning 'move of God' or 'Godly move'.

-The ear-reddening move played by Hon'inbō Shūsaku in 1846 is considered to be an example of a divine move.
+The famous ear-reddening move played by Hon'inbō Shūsaku in 1846 is sometimes considered to be an example of a divine move.
+A widely cited modern example is Lee Sedol’s move 78 in the fourth game of his 2016 challenge match against AlphaGo, a computer Go program developed by DeepMind, which was first described by Gu Li (9p) and later widely accepted by top professionals as a “divine move” for its originality and its reversal of a position widely regarded at the time as lost, ultimately leading to Lee’s victory in that game, his only win in the five-game match, and the last time a human defeated a top-level AI in standard Go match play.